Lerayaki/Edge-Detection/README.md

 Compute the difference between each original pixel and its blurred self\
 ![Difference](images/generated/Mean-zebra/diff.jpg)\
 \
-Let's apply a linear scale so that we use the entire 8bit range of each pixel.\
+Let's apply a linear scale filter so that we use the entire 8bit range of each pixel.\
 Thus, enhancing the gap between those pixels which where most different from those which were just a little.\
 ![LinearScale](images/generated/Mean-zebra/scaled.jpg)\
 \